Suggest a Songfact / Artistfact

 He liked the piano analogy, since you can play using just the white keys or just the black keys, but to make great music, you have to combine them.

 McCartney started recording this as a solo effort, but then got the idea to do it as a duet with Stevie Wonder.
 A demo made its way to Wonder, and he agreed to record it, standing wholeheartedly behind the message in the song.
-The song was issued as a single and appeared on McCartney's 1982 album Tug Of War.
+It was issued as a single and appeared on McCartney's 1982 album Tug Of War.

 This was a huge hit in the US, staying at #1 for seven weeks.
 Listeners quickly tired of the song, however, and it got very little radio play after it dropped off the charts.
 In the following years, the song was often mocked as superficial and maudlin, a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
-In 2004, Blender magazine ranked this #10 on their list of the worst songs of all time.
+In 2004, Blender magazine ranked it #10 on their list of the worst songs of all time.

 Beatles producer George Martin produced this track and the rest of the Tug Of War